 The policy of freedom of movement and mutual recognition of professional qualifications within the EU means that many health and social care professionals currently working in the UK have come from other EU countries.
-This includes nearly 62,000 (5.6 per cent)1 of the English NHS’s 1.2 million workforce and an estimated 95,000 (around 7 per cent)2 of the 1.3 million workers in England’s adult social care sector (NHS Digital 2017; Skills for Care 2017).
-The proportion of EU workers in both the NHS and the social care sector has been growing over time, suggesting that both sectors have become increasingly reliant on EU migrants.
+This includes nearly 62,000 (5.2 per cent)1 of the English NHS’s 1.2 million workforce and an estimated 104,000 (around 8 per cent)2 of the 1.3 million workers in England’s adult social care sector (NHS Digital 2018; Skills for Care 2018).
+The proportion of EU workers in both the NHS and the social care sector has grown over time, suggesting that both sectors have become increasingly reliant on EU migrants.

 - 1. Data presented on a headcount basis, excluding approximately 80,000 staff with no nationality recorded.
 Data excludes GPs and GP practice staff as data on the nationality of these staff groups is not collected.
 Data on the country where GPs gained their primary medical qualification is available at NHS Digital.

 - 2. Data represents posts in local authority and independent sector employers only.
 Excludes posts in NHS and personal assistants.

 Currently, EU rules govern UK citizens’ access to health and care in the EU, and EU citizens’ access to UK services.

 EU citizens are entitled to a European Health Insurance Card (EHIC) which gives access to medically necessary, state-provided health care during a temporary stay in another EEA country.3 The cost of treatment under these schemes can be subsequently reclaimed from the visitor’s country of residence via reciprocal health care agreements.
 Around 27 million people currently hold European Health Insurance Cards issued by the UK (Fahy et al 2017).